adityagulati/adityagulati.github.io/index.md

 title: About
 classes: wide
 ---
-I am a first year Ph.D. student and chancellor fellow in the Department of Computer Science at the University of California, Santa Barbara, advised by [Prof Prabhanjan Ananth](https://sites.google.com/site/prabhanjanva/).
+I am a second year Ph.D. student and chancellor fellow in the Department of Computer Science at the University of California, Santa Barbara, advised by [Prof Prabhanjan Ananth](https://sites.google.com/site/prabhanjanva/).
 My recent work has been on Psuedorandom Quanutm States (PRS).
 I am also interested in designing quantum cryptography protocols for secure multiparty computation.

 Before joining UCSB, I obtained my BS in Mathematics from the Indian Institute of Technology, Kanpur in 2021.
 There I worked with [Prof Rajat Mittal](https://www.cse.iitk.ac.in/users/rmittal/) on polynomial over integers modulo prime powers and p-orderings.
 I also spent a semester at UCSB, working with [Prof Trinabh Gupta](https://sites.cs.ucsb.edu/~trinabh/) on two-party schemes to create a private ML system, and a semester working with [Prof Amit Kuber](https://sites.google.com/view/exploring-infinity-within/) in co-operative games.